geopython/diving-into-pygeoapi/workshop/content/docs/standards.md

 #### OGC APIs supported by pygeoapi

 pygeoapi implements numerous OGC API standards and draft standards.
-In addition, it is a Reference Implementation for some of them.
+In addition, it is compliance certified and even a Reference Implementation (RI) for some of them.
+Compliance certification is important to remove interoperability risks.
+RI are always compliance certified.
 From OGC [Compliance Testing Program Policies & Procedures 08-134r11](https://docs.ogc.org/pol/08-134r11.html#toc26):

+!!!
+Citation

+    Candidate Products that pass all the tests in a Compliance Test Package, and that OGC has reviewed and certified as having passed those tests, are considered compliant with that Implementation Standard version.

 !!!
 Citation